Sailor Moon: Moon Tiara Vaporize!

-- In Command & Conquer: Tiberian Sun, the Good Guys had the "Firestorm Defense", which used a "Firestorm Generator" and "Firestorm Walls".
-In the French localization, it becomes the "ANTI-Firestorm defense", but is *still* powered by a "Firestorm Generator".
+- In Command & Conquer: Tiberian Sun, GDI had the "Firestorm Defense", which used a "Firestorm Generator" and "Firestorm Walls".
+In the French localization, it becomes the "Anti-Firestorm defense", but is still powered by a "Firestorm Generator".

 - Extremely common in various long-running RPG video game series, where item, spell or monster names that are the same in Japanese are localized differently in different games.